magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kpn-things.md

 **Add new Destination:**

 - Go to "Destinations" in left menu and click on the "Add new Destination" button;
-- Find the "ThingsBoard" destination type, and click on "Choose ThingsBoard" button;
+- Find the "IoT Hub" destination type, and click on "Choose IoT Hub" button;
 - Set a name for your destination.
-- Paste "HTTP endpoint URL" from ThingsBoard integration page to "HTTP endpoint URL" field.
+- Paste "HTTP endpoint URL" from IoT Hub integration page to "HTTP endpoint URL" field.
 - Now, click on the "Generate" button, and save generated value.
-We will use it on ThingsBoard.
+We will use it on IoT Hub.
-- Click on the "Add ThingsBoard Destination" button;
+- Click on the "Add IoT Hub Destination" button;

 {% include images-gallery.html imageCollection="kpn-things-configure-4" %}